-2.9.6 Apprenticeship levels
+2.8.7 Apprenticeship levels

-The parties commit to working at a local level to identify avenues to increase the apprenticeship levels within facilities

-This will include consideration of issues such as the capacity to provide the full range of competencies required for the completion of the apprenticeship and the necessary supervision.

-The Department of Health and Hospital and Health Services commit to maintaining a minimum of forty apprentices over the life of the agreement.

-As an equal opportunity employer, these apprentice appointments will occur in accordance with diversity and inclusion principles at locations where there is sufficient work and facilities to train the apprentice.
-The BEMS SBU will receive quarterly reports on the progress of the engagements.
+- (a) The parties commit to working at a local level to identify avenues to increase the apprenticeship levels within facilities. - (b) This will include consideration of issues such as the capacity to provide the full range of competencies required for the completion of the apprenticeship and the necessary supervision. - (c) The Department and HHS commit to maintaining a minimum of forty apprentices over the life of the agreement. - (d) As an equal opportunity employer, these apprentice appointments will occur in accordance with diversity and inclusion principles at locations where there is sufficient work and facilities to train the apprentice.
+The Building, Engineering and Maintenance Services State Bargaining Unit (BEMS SBU) will receive quarterly reports on the progress of the engagements.

-2.10 Allowances
+2.9 Allowances

-2.10.1 Leading hand allowance
+2.9.1 Leading Hand Allowance